A Bloodroot blooming in spring at Beamer Memorial Conservation Area

 Various other plants captured our interest along the hiking trails, but in some cases, Bob and I had to look very closely to see them.

 Tucked into a sheltered crevice at the base of a tall maple tree, I found some tiny, delicate Spring Beauty wildflowers.
 These plants are one of the most common native perennials in the eastern part of North America.
-They are low-growing wildflowers that grow in a star-like cluster of five white to pale pink flowers.
+They are low-growing wildflowers that grow in a star-like cluster of five white to pale pink petals.

 It kept Bob and I busy that afternoon checking out all the burgeoning new spring growth.